-When invoking Twitter API methods, you often receive as results collections of objects, such as tweets sent by a particular user, tweets matching specified search criteria or tweets in a user's timeline (consisting of tweets sent by a user and by other accounts that user follows).
+When invoking Twitter APIs, you often receive as results collections of objects, such as tweets sent by a particular user, tweets matching specified search criteria or tweets in a user's timeline (consisting of tweets sent by a user and by other accounts that user follows).

 Each Twitter API method's documentation discusses the maximum number of items the method can return per call-this is known as a page of results.
 When you request more results than a given method can return, Twitter's JSON response contains information to help you manage requests for the additional pages.
-Tweepy's Paginator handles these details for you.
-A Paginator15 invokes a specified Client method and checks whether there is another page of results.
-If so, the Paginator automatically calls the method again to get those results.
-This continues (subject to the method's rate limits) until there are no more results to process.
-If you configure the Client object to wait when rate limits are reached (as we did), the Paginator will adhere to the rate limits and wait as needed between calls.
-The following subsections discuss Paginator fundamentals.
+Tweepy's Paginator handles these

-13.9.1 Determining an Account's Followers
+12.9.1 Determining an Account's Followers